-3) Have local foods because they awaits you to taste them.
+3) Have local foods because they await you to taste them.

 4) I think having a Japanese word book would help you a lot from unexpected trouble.
 For you I have found a nice Japanese picture dictionary here.

-5) Collect the address and phone number of the hotel you are staying in.
+5) Collect the address and phone number of the hotel you are going to stay overnight.